-Michael Christidis is a Canadian visual artist who lives in Toronto.
-Christidis is best known for his luminous multi-layered paintings depicting the majesty of the Canadian wilderness, which is a common theme throughout his work.
+Michael Christidis is a Canadian artist who is best known for his luminous multi-layered paintings depicting wilderness landscapes and shorelines.
 Like many Canadians, Christidis grew up with romantic notions of the Canadian landscape and a respect for the great painters who wove the fabric of Canadian national identity.
 He became fascinated with nature, and this encouraged him to explore the world around him through drawing, painting and photography from an early age.